kpacha/mesos-influxdb-collector/README.md

 Optional.
 Add it if you have a `mesos-dns` service running in your mesos cluster.

 ```
-mesosDNS {
+   "mesosDNS":{
-  domain = "mesos" // the domain used by the mesos-dns service
+      "domain":"mesos", // the domain used by the mesos-dns service
-  marathon = true // resolve marathon master
+      "marathon":true, // resolve marathon master
-  host = "master.mesos" // host of the mesos-dns service
+      "host":"slave.mesos", // host of the mesos-dns service
-  port = 8123 // port of the REST API
+      "port":8123 // port of the REST API
    }
 ```

 ### InfluxDB